peti2001/secret-server-task/README.md

 read the documentation.

 ## Task
-**Implementation**: You have to implement the whole Secret Server.
+**Implementation**: You have to implement the whole Secret Server API.
 If it is not specified you can choose the technology you want to use (database, programming language, etc).
+However it would be wise to store the data using encryption now this is not part of the task.
+You can use plain text to store your secrets.

 **Hosting**: You also have to deploy and host the service.
 There are hundreds of free solutions to do this.
 So this shouldn't be an issue.